Smartcalling/SmartCalling-iOS/README.md

-# SmartCalling iOS SDK
+# SmartCalling iOS Library

-The SmartCalling SDK let's you add your company contact details to the iOS AddressBook.
+The SmartCalling library let's you add your company contact details to the iOS AddressBook.
 In this way users of your app will see a personalised screen when they receive a call from your company.

 If you plan to use the SmartCalling Demo app for reference please remember to use your command line app to run `pod install` while in the demo app project folder after you have downloaded the code.